alttch/bma-info/eva4/include/controller_system_xtra.rst

 .. note::

-   Starting from the build #10, FIPS-140 windows agent binary uses `AWS Libcrypto <https://github.com/aws/aws-lc>`_ for certain cryptographic operations.
-The library is FIPS-140-3 compliant.
+   Starting from the build #10, FIPS-140 windows agents use `AWS Libcrypto
+   <https://github.com/aws/aws-lc>`_ for certain cryptographic operations.
+The
+   library is FIPS-140-3 compliant.